 - Regular admission to the School of Communication Master of Arts program

 - Remain in good academic standing

 - An undergraduate degree in communication

-- Instructional or research experience, or a combination of both
+- Instructional, research, or creative activity experience, or a combination of such experiences

 Thurgood Marshall Fellowship